Ensembl/plant-scripts/demo_scripts/README.md

-exampleMySQL.sh:## S3) Get stable_ids of transcripts used in Compara analyses exampleMySQL.sh:## S4) Get variants significantly associated to phenotypes exampleMySQL.sh:## S5) Get Triticum aestivum homeologous genes across A,B & D subgenomes exampleMySQL.sh:## S6) count the number of whole-genome alignments of all genomes
+exampleMySQL.sh:## S3) Get stable_ids of transcripts used in Compara analyses exampleMySQL.sh:## S4) Get variants significantly associated to phenotypes exampleMySQL.sh:## S5) Get Triticum aestivum homeologous genes across A,B & D subgenomes exampleMySQL.sh:## S6) Count the number of whole-genome alignments of all genomes

 exampleREST:## R1) Create a HTTP client and a helper functions exampleREST:## R2) Get metadata for all plant species